GSA/digitalgov.gov/content/news/2022/11/2022-11-10-the-privileged-identity-playbook-guides-management-of-privileged-user-accounts.md

 date: 2022-11-10 10:28:00 -0500
 kicker: Identity, Credential, and Access Management
 title: The Privileged Identity Playbook Guides Management of Privileged User Accounts
-deck: Steps to Secure and Protect Federal Information Systems
+deck: Securing and Protecting Federal Information Systems
 summary: The Privileged Identity Playbook is a practical guide to help federal agencies implement and manage a privileged user management function as part of an overall agency ICAM program.

 # See all topics at https://digital.gov/topics